• Skip to primary navigation

 Location: 85 Israel Asper Way

 If you’ve spent any time in Winnipeg’s downtown, you’ve surely seen the magnificent Canadian Museum for Human Rights on the city’s skyline.
-This unbelievably beautiful building, first opened to the public in 2014, is regularly featured on lists of things to do in Winnipeg.
+This unbelievably beautiful building first opened to the public in 2014 and is regularly featured on lists of things to do in Winnipeg.
 And it’s not just the stunning architecture that draws thousands of visitors a year; the museum houses an array of both permanent and travelling exhibitions that cover everything from the Holocaust to Indigenous rights.

 Striving to “build understanding, promote respect, and encourage reflection”, the Canadian Museum for Human Rights spans seven floors and contains ten core galleries.
 One of the standout galleries is “Canadian Journeys”, a wonderfully curated exhibit of the stories of the diverse people who call Canada home.